YBMadhu/chef-apache_tomcat/README.md

 for use with the `default` or `configure` recipes, it's probably not a good idea.
 The attribute is more suited for `apache_tomcat_instance` LWRP consumers... setting the LWRP attribute from a data bag or some other means in a wrapper cookbook.
-Support for setting tomcat_users from a data bag (or even run_state) for use with the default and configure recipes may be considered in the future.
+Support for setting tomcat_users from a data bag (or run_state) for use with the default recipe may be considered in the future.

 ## License and Authors
 - Author:: Brian Clark (brian@clark.zone)